Ordina-Group/Pythoneers-NLP-Workshop/README.md

 for two applications (or just two pieces of software) to communicate with one another.

+This communication can take place in many different forms, but often when talking about APIs we mean web APIs.
 This communication consists of requests.
 The two types of requests we are going to use are:

 - `GET` requests: a request to get some data from the resource
 - `POST` request: a request to send some data to the resource